We may earn commission from affiliate links β

 We always recommend rafting or kayaking along Croatia’s most beautiful rivers in crystal-clear waters.

-Head To The Beach: Here Are The Best Beaches In Zadar
+The Best Beaches In Zadar

 Kolovare Beach

-This beach is ideal for families with children or teens as the water sports options and other activities are endless.
+This beach is ideal for families with children or teens, as the water sports options and other activities are endless.
 Get your kiddos excited with a game of beach volleyball or ping pong, a chance to parasail or ride water bikes, or even take a short cruise on a yacht or catamaran.
-Plus, given its proximity to the Old Town, you have all the restaurants, bars, and shopping still at your fingertips.
+Plus, given its proximity to the Old Town, you still have all the restaurants, bars, and shopping at your fingertips.

 Borik Beach

-Borik Beach lies four kilometers from the Old Town of Zadar, and buses are a convenient transportation method to and from its sandy/pebble shores.
+Borik Beach lies four kilometers from the Old Town of Zadar, and buses are a convenient transportation to and from its sandy/pebble shores.
 It’s part of the Falkensteiner Resort, which has a family holiday vibe and is a favorite Zadar beach.

 Diklo Beach

 Further west from Borik, you will find Diklo.
+This area of the seashore is less touristy than Borik, and visitors love the relaxed, quiet vibe of the area.
 Diklo has a few beaches that are all pebbly.
 Scattered along the way, visitors will find cafes, restaurants, and various vendors selling food and drink.
-This area of the seashore is less touristy than Borik, and visitors love the relaxed, quiet vibe of the area.

-PetrΔane Beach
+Petrćane Beach

 Zaton Beach